 - Instructed (with Bankim Thanki QC) for the claimant in an international arbitration under ICC rules in relation to choice of law issues regarding privilege, and whether certain documents were privileged as a matter of English law.

 - Instructed (with Alexander Milner) for an engineering concern in Eastern European Engineering Ltd v Vijay Construction (Pty) Ltd in proceedings in which it sought to enforce a large ICC arbitration award against a Seychellois company.
 The proceedings concerned the grounds on which a court can order a party to give security for an arbitration award, the arbitrator’s substantive jurisdiction, whether the defendant had a sufficient opportunity to present its case, and enforcement of the award.

-- Appearing (with David Mabb QC, Jeffrey Gruder QC and Nigel Dougherty) in proceedings between a shareholder and a publicly-listed company, raising issues regarding whether the board used its powers for an improper purpose in relation to a placing.
+- Appearing (with David Mabb QC, Jeffrey Gruder QC and Nigel Dougherty) in PEL (UK) Ltd v Shaftesbury plc, a dispute between a shareholder and a publicly listed company, raising issues including whether the board used its powers for an improper purpose in relation to a placing.

 - Christopher also frequently appears as sole counsel in the High Court.
-Recently, he has:
+Among other things, he has:

 - Acted for a broker in a claim against a client arising from the client’s failure to settle bond transactions, obtaining summary judgment on both the broker’s claim and the client’s counterclaim.

-- Appeared for the owner and operator of chain of high-end restaurants, obtaining damages and wide-ranging injunctive relief against two Saudi defendants who breached a franchising agreement and then continued to use the owner’s and operator’s branding and materials.
+- Appeared for the owner and operator of chain of high-end restaurants, obtaining damages and wide-ranging injunctions against two defendants who breached a franchising agreement and then continued to use the owner’s and operator’s branding and materials.

 - Acted for a string of corporate purchasers of goods (ranging from clothes to car parts to food products) in contractual disputes with suppliers.